-Our lab currently (as of April 22, 2018) has no positions available.
-We will be recruiting two PhD students for either the spring or fall of 2019.
+We will be recruiting two 2 PhD students and 1 MSc for either the spring or fall of 2019.
 Interested candidates for these positions should have either a strong interest and background in quantitative syntheses, evolutionary biology or conservation genomics.

 Dear prospective student: thanks for your interest in our research and in joining our team!